Pete-Scale/Readme-Generator/README.md

   ## Installation

-  First install inquirer `npm i inquirer`.
-Then just run the app.

   ---

   ## Usage

-  To run the app 'npm start'.
-Then answer the prompt questions to fill out your README.

   ---

   ## License

-  This application is covered by the MIT License.
+  This application is covered by the Apache-2.0 License.

   ---

   ## Credits

-  I would like to thank Josh and the gang for all their help and support.

   ---